What does being a casual employee mean?

 For others, the conversion to a more secure type of employment may be beneficial.
-However the opportunity to convert is denied by their employers.
+However, the opportunity to convert is denied by their employers.
 Investigation shows that six months after the implementation of the new casual conversion law, only approximately 1% of Australian universities’ casual staff had been converted.

-After requesting casual conversion, university staff were hit with a generic response that the university “determined that there are reasonable grounds (in accordance with the legislation) not to offer to convert [their] role to a permanent position”.
+After requesting casual conversion, university staff was hit with a generic response that the university “determined that there are reasonable grounds (in accordance with the legislation) not to offer to convert [their] role to a permanent position”.
 It seems like regardless of the legislative changes, the employer can still try to twist around with the legislation by denying conversion and having to offer entitlements to their employees.

 On another hand, the protection offered by the new amendments to the Fair Work Act is restricted and only available to certain casual employees –they have to have worked for a minimum period and have to have a regular working pattern for a fixed period.
 Casual employees that do not meet both criteria listed in the Act are still left unprotected as they are not eligible to convert to permanent employment.

 The reform that aims to provide more security to casual employment can still create loopholes for employers to evade their legal obligation to convert casual employees to permanent ones.
 Or in some extreme circumstances, an employer may try to terminate the casual employment right before the employee would becomes eligible for the conversion.
 They can continue to hire short-term casual Avoiding the legislative requirement to offer conversion, which in turn prompts an even higher turnover rate of the casual workforce.